 This is where you explain how you’re going to use your platform to drive sales of your book.
 How are you going to convert prospects into buyers?

-I rarely see this addressed in query letters, and it’s something I always want to know.
-How is this author a good fit for me and my company, and how am I a good fit for them?
+I rarely see this addressed in query letters, and it’s something I always want to know: How are you a good fit for that agent or publisher, and how are they a good fit for you?

 For example, I’ve done manuscript acquisition work for several different types of publishers, and on several occasions I liked what I read and requested more from the author.
 A few times, I read the entire manuscript and contacted the author to discuss acquisition only to be told that they weren’t interested in any type of contract other than a traditional one.